Image-X-Institute/IntERAct/README.md

     - Open PhantomControl.sln in Visual Studio and add all the five external libraries listed above using the References tab in the Solution Explorer.
     - Build the solution in Debug mode (or in Release mode).
-    - This will create the application PhantomControl\bin\Debug(or Release)\PhantomControl.exe which can then be operated using [this guideline](https://github.com  /ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/blob/main/Documentation/Software%20GUI%20Guide.pdf).
+    - This will create the application PhantomControl\bin\Debug(or Release)\PhantomControl.exe which can then be operated using [this guideline](https://github.com  /ACRF-Image-X-Institute/6-DoF-Robotic-Motion-Phantom/blob/main/Documentation/Software%20GUI%20Guide.pdf) when connected to a six-axis robot.

 ## Key Features